legendreddragon/legendreddragon.github.io/lord/levels/level10.md

 |     4M | / | 4M     |       94 |            98 |
 {: .masterodds }

-## Equipment

-Level 10 is very difficult with a Wan's Weapon and Full Body Armour.
-You would probably need to have a Crystal Shard and Magic Protection to make a decent amount of Gold on Level 10.

 ## Gold Winnings and Costs

 | Event               | $                 |